 Both Casey and Roe are considered the two bookends in abortion regulation.
 The timing of the two is of interest as well; Roe set the standard in 1973, and Casey revisited it in 1992, after enough states had crafted their own regulations using the Roe framework.
 And now, with Dobbs v.
 Jackson Women’s Health Organization, the Court will again examine its own standards for permitting abortion as a Constitutional right.
 Since the underlying questions of these cases often have to do with privacy, a state’s right to regulate a topic, and other similar Constitutional questions, the outcome of Dobbs could have a wide-ranging impact on other cases with similar rationales in their holdings.
 For example, 1965’s Griswold vs. Connecticut, which held that the Constitution protects the privacy of married couples against state restrictions on contraception.
 The privacy interests of a married couple outweigh the state’s interest in regulating access to contraception.

-Since many states have written laws in accordance with Roe’s provisions, many of those laws will change if Roe changes.
+Since many states have written laws in accordance with Roe’s provisions, many of those laws are now going to change as Roe changes.
 There are 13 states with ‘trigger’ laws in place, meaning that any weakening or invalidation of Roe will effectively weaken or invalidate the state’s provisions.
-In some states, abortion would be banned outright, and others would permit abortions only in the most restricted circumstances.
+In some states, abortion will be banned outright, and others would permit abortions only in the most restricted circumstances.

 Several other states are in the position to either further restrict abortion, should Roe be repealed, or effectively enforce previously unenforceable bans on abortion.